Skin abrasives and exfoliation; a new natural approach

 Only your nails will do

-Only your nails have the sensibility and the delicacy to feel where your skin is thin and fragile and where it really needs exfoliation.
+Only your nails have enough sensitivity and delicacy to differentiate areas where your skin is thin and fragile, and where it really needs exfoliation.

-Abrasives, masks and chemicals can't make the distinction between folded and unfolded, thick and thin skin.
+Abrasives, masks and chemicals can't make the distinction between folded and unfolded skin, or between thick and thin skin.

-Areas where your skin is healthy may easily be hurt by your harsh methods and powerful products.
+Areas where your skin is healthy can easily be irritated by harsh methods and strong products.

 Abrasives